 Elements of an Independent Externship Agreement

 - The student is responsible for writing his or her own agreement by using the Education Agreement form. (see downloads and links below)

-- The agreement consists of four parts: Learning Goals, Field Activities, Plan for Field Supervision, and Plan for Faculty Involvement.
+- The agreement consists of four parts: Learning Goals, Field Activities, Plan for Site Supervision, and Plan for Faculty Involvement.

 - Consists of a description of the skills and knowledge the student plans to acquire through the externship.